 Effectiveness: Devote time only to what brings you closer towards achieving your objectives.

-Empiricism: Test all assumptions through experiments, continuous revision and falsification.
+Empiricism: Test all assumptions through experiments and continuous revision.

 Continuous Improvement: Change incrementally to accommodate steady empirical learning.